ordina-jworks/ordina-jworks.github.io/_posts/2018-09-18-How-to-build-a-Serverless-Application-with-AWS-Lambda-and-DynamoDB.md

 curl -X GET https://k5p4u1y2we.execute-api.eu-west-1.amazonaws.com/default/tips
 ```

-Either of the above actions will return the items in CodingTips table!
+Either of the above actions will return the items in the CodingTips table!

 **Congratulations**, you just created your first serverless app!
 ![party](/img/2018-09-18-How-to-Build-a-Serverless-Application/Party.png)